 Travelers shall use the most economical, standard transportation available and the most direct and usually-traveled routes.
 Expenses added by the use of other transportation or routes shall be assumed by the individual.

-For city travel, employees are encouraged to use buses and subways.
+- Buses and subways are encourgaged for city travel.
 Taxi fare shall be allowed if more economical transportation is not feasible.

 Mileage reimbursement rates are established on a sliding scale according to the AAA Daily Fuel Gauge Report average retail fuel cost for Kentucky.
 The rate is adjusted quarterly on July 1, October 1, January 1, and April 1.

 - The current mileage rate and history is maintained on the Kentucky Finance and Administration Cabinet's website under "State Employee Travel."

 - Mileage may be calculated using www.mapquest.com, www.randmcnally.com, or any similar mileage software.